cse-sim/cse/doc/src/records/dhwsys.md

 **wsFuelMtr =*mtrName***

-Name of METER object, if any, by which DHWSYS’s fuel energy use is reco\*rded (under end use DWH).
+Name of METER object, if any, to which DHWSYS’s fuel energy use is recorded (under end use DWH).
 DHWSYS fuel use is usually (always?)
 0, so the primary use of this input is to specify the default whFuelMtr choice for DHWHEATERs in this DHWSYS.

   **Units**   **Legal Range**     **Default**      **Required**   **Variability**
   ----------- ------------------- ---------------- -------------- -----------------